XenosLu/xlmp/README.md

 Updated in 2018.02.08

->
 ### xlmp is a light web based media player.
 ### It can do two things:
-+ let you watch mp4 files in your computer on your web browser(in my case it's a pad)
++ Let you play mp4 files in your computer on your web browser(in my case it's a pad)
-+ let you watch video files through TV by DLNA, you can control it through web browser(mostly your phone)
++ Let you play video files through TV by DLNA, you can control it through web browser(mostly it's your phone)

 ### It can achieve the DMC + DMS Roles in DLNA
 ## Now you can easily deploy it through docker
 ## Suggestted install steps:
-### make sure you have a docker enviroment and your 80 port is not occupied, and type follow command:
+### make sure you have a docker environment and your 80 port is not occupied, and type follow command:
     docker run -itd --net=host -v /home/user/media:/xlmp/media/ xenocider/xlmp
 ### /home/user/meida should be replace by your own media folder